 The ABCo mark was embossed on beer and some soda bottles across the center of the base [Figure 7].
 The logo was used in two main variations, large and small, although we have not been able to correlate the differences with specific plants or date codes.
-The mark was often accompanied by date codes but was also frequently by itself.
+The mark was often accompanied by a "6-B" also date code on heels [Figure 6].
+There is also letter/ number combination the the by date codes but was also frequently by itself.
 It was used with the "B" series codes ("6-B" through "9-B") and the "S" series ("6-S" through "11-S" and "S-11" through S-14").
 Feldhaus (1986:77, 84) also showed the 0-S, 12-S, 13-S, and 14-S codes on ABCo beer and soda bottles.
 The 0-S indicates a manufacture date of 1910, and this has been misidentified in the literature as O-S (indicating an alphabetical combination rather than a number/letter combination).

-Feldhaus data also show that both 12-S, 13-S and S-12, S-13 were used by the company.
+Feldhaus data show that both 12-S, 13-S and S-12, S-13 were used by the company.
 Unless these marks are confirmed by other sources, however, they should be questioned.
 Feldhaus is riddled with typographic errors, so these may actually reflect the S-12, S-13, etc. series.